tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 `save` - specifies whether the data from the B model is added to the savefile; defaults to true and is best to leave this alone

-`eelemptr` - std::unique_ptr to a [EElem](./../EField/README.md) instance specified by the user; make sure to properly move with std::move
+`EModelptr` - std::unique_ptr to a [EModel](./../EField/README.md) instance specified by the user; make sure to properly move with std::move

 #### Output: